nemethf/bess-doc2wiki/README.md

 3. To automatically regenerate the wiki page after each commit to the master you can

-    (i) set up a web-hook in the github project page that runs this file, or
+    (i) set up a web-hook in the github project page that runs `update.sh`, or

     (ii) "watch" the project, and extend your .procmailrc file: